pzemtsov/pzemtsov.github.io/_posts/2014-05-15-how-to-make-C-as-fast-as-java.md

 Observations:

-- All the versions (exluding manually unrolled) became faster.
+- All the versions (excluding manually unrolled) became faster.

 - All the versions now run faster than in **Java**.